MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 - These instructions also apply to SharePoint Server 2013, however SharePoint Server 2013 cannot use the Excel Online external data connectivity and data refresh functionality in Office Online Server.

-- Install SharePoint Server 2016.
+- Install SharePoint Server.
 See  [Install SharePoint Server](https://docs.microsoft.com/en-us/SharePoint/install/install) for guidance.

-- Make sure all SharePoint Server 2016 web applications use claims-based authentication.
-Office Online rendering and editing won't work on SharePoint Server 2016 web applications that use classic mode authentication.
+- Make sure all SharePoint Server web applications use claims-based authentication.
+Office Online rendering and editing won't work on SharePoint Server web applications that use classic mode authentication.

 - To enable users to edit (not just read) Office documents in a web browser, you'll need an editing license.
 Also, you'll need to enable editing on the Office Online Server farm.

-- If you log on to SharePoint Server 2016 by using the System Account, you won't be able to test the connection between SharePoint Server 2016 and Office Online Server.
+- If you log on to SharePoint Server by using the System Account, you won't be able to test the connection between SharePoint Server and Office Online Server.
 Log on with a different account to test the connection.

 - Low memory conditions can cause Office document previews to fail in Office Online.

 - SharePoint Server 2013 cannot use the Excel Online external data connectivity and data refresh functionality in Office Online Server.
-That's only available with SharePoint Server 2016.
+That's only available with SharePoint Server.

 - Office Online Server uses OAuth tokens to communicate with SharePoint Server.
 These tokens can potentially be intercepted and replayed, providing an attacker with the same rights as the user making the request from SharePoint Server to Office Online Server.
 It is strongly recommended that you configure Office Online Server to use HTTPS (TLS) only.